Greekman12490/Video-Game-Statistics/README.md

 #### Which genre of video games did developers create the most and the least?

 When we maniuplate the data via any spreadsheet and SQL programs, we came to the conclusion that "Action" based games were created the most (3,370 out of 16,717).
 The least being "Puzzle" based games (580 out of 16,717).
-To my surprise, I thought first person shooters (FPS) or shooters as the data indiciates, would be the most.
-But, I was not correct on that assumption.
-Please check the figure below below for details.
+Please check the figures below for details

 ####  Which region of the world sold the most and least games?